JiarongF/StatsLearning/public/stats-study/assets/thinkaloud.md

-# Introduction

-Welcome to our study.
-Thanks for helping us learn how people understand correlation!
-We'll ask you to explore some tutorial modules and answer some basic questions.
-This is not a test-- we're curious what you think!

 # 🎙️ Think-aloud reminder!

 Please talk through your thoughts as you work-— what you notice, what you expect to happen, and why you are taking particular steps.